 1 cup dark chocolate chips (or your favorite milk or semi-sweet chocolate chips — If I have dark chocolate bars on hand, I will break them into 2″ x 1″ pieces and use this instead of the chips.)

 Line a baking sheet with parchment.

-Heat the oven to 400°F.
+Preheat the oven to 400°F.

-Unfold the pastry sheets on a lightly floured surface.
+Unfold the defrosted pastry sheets on a lightly floured surface.
 With a pastry cutter or pizza wheel, cut each sheet into 6 squares.

 Place each pastry, seam side down on the baking sheet.
 This is important to maintain its shape.